TheShmoJoe/Final/README.md

 }

-\\This is the class that loads the image and calls the repaint method
+//This is the class that loads the image and calls the repaint method

 public class Sprites extends JPanel {